20 Unique Things to Do in Santorini in 2020

 We also recommend an incredible pastry shop, open 24/7: it is called Furnissimo and it offers many traditional desserts but also savory puddings, really very good coffee and dry biscuits.
 It is very popular with the locals at all hours of the day and night.

-What to taste in Santorini?
+1. What to eat in Santorini?

 Apart from the classic Greek specialties, moussaka and tzatziki, don’t miss these local dishes: